Atul Kumar Goel

 Atul Kumar Goel is an Indian businessman.
-He is the Managing Director and Chief Executive Officer of Punjab National Bank.
+He was the Managing Director and Chief Executive Officer of Punjab National Bank.
 He is a former Chief Executive Officer and Managing Director of UCO bank.
 He has also worked in Allahabad Bank.

 Early life

 Goel got a degree from The Institute of Chartered Accountants of India.

 Career

 Goel started his career in 1992 as a Chartered Accountant in Allahabad Bank.
 In 2016, he joined Union bank as an executive director after which in 2018 he was appointed as the MD of UCO Bank.
 In 2021, he joined Punjab National Bank as the Managing Director and Chief Executive Officer.
 He is also the Chairman of the Indian Bank's Association (IBA).
 He is a Director on the Board of The New India Assurance Co.
 Ltd. He is also a member of Governing Council & Chairman of the Executive Committee of the Indian Institute of Banking & Finance (IIBF).